denisjo7/eb_log_monitor/README.md

 This video teaches how to create a Discord webhook(_random and very short tutorial video I found on Youtube_): [How to Create a Discord Webhook](https://www.youtube.com/watch?v=xIZXDdVwNaE)

-### Note

-- Ensure that the number of entries in the `names` array matches the number of file paths in the `paths` array.

 ## Running the Project

 To start the project, run the following command: